Hybrid Golf Club Lesson:

 - You can see in this picture how your right knee should maintain it's flex.

-- Your club should be in line with your toes and the club head should be straight up to the sky.
+- Your club should be in line with your toes, with your club head just outside your hands.

 Thank you for taking Lesson One of the Full Swing Lessons for the Hybrid.
 Please be sure to practice this lesson so that you are comfortable making the initial part of the backswing before moving on to the next step.